dirkwhoffmann/DeepDrill/docs/Tutorials/Colors.md

 In this tutorial you will learn how to recolor images.

-By default, DeepDrill creates images with a predefined color palette and other default settings.
-The default method for adjusting the settings is to specify one or more profiles (`.prf` files) at the command line.
+By default, DeepDrill creates images with a predefined color palette and other standard settings.
+Settings can be altered by specifying one or more profiles (`.prf` files) at the command line.

-To create our example image with different colors, we create a custom profile named `colors.prf` with the following content:
+To create our example image with different colors, we setup a custom profile named `colors.prf` with the following content:
 ```
 [palette]
 colors = vulcano.png